 In April and May of 1862, Union Maj.
 Gen. George B. McClellan tried to lay siege to Confederate forces at Yorktown when his army moved up Virginia’s Peninsula in an effort to capture Richmond.
 The Battle of Williamsburg erupted on May 5, 1862, as the Confederate army withdrew from Yorktown.
 The fighting claimed nearly 4,000 casualties; both sides claimed victory.
 Ultimately, McClellan’s Peninsula Campaign failed, and the Civil War continued for another three years.

-An American Battlefield Trust map depicts the Battlefields Bluff subdivision site on the Yorktown battlefield that the Trust is trying to purchase.
-The property neighbors the Yorktown portion of Colonial National Historical Park.
+An American Battlefield Trust map depicts the Battlefields Bluff subdivision site at the Yorktown battlefield that the Trust has purchased, overlaid with troop positions during Union Gen. George B. McClellan’s Siege of Yorktown during the Civil War’s Peninsula Campaign.
+The property adjoins the Yorktown portion of Colonial National Historical Park.

 American Battlefield Trust